Maya-Papaya / 19 / Scorpio / ISFP

 -Sonic the Hedgehog

--Sometimes serious stuff
+-Sometimes serious business

--But usually just funny shit
+-But usually just dorky stuff

 I always reblog fictional crying men.
 Please to enjoy.

 How Relatable Hetalia Characters Really Are

 Veneziano: You always have that urge to smile and to be happy, no matter what happens and no matter who you're around.
 If something sad or scary happens, you'll cry, but you just need someone else to be there for a little while, and you'll be smiling again in no time.
 But, when you're alone, that's the time when you can let your guard down and let your smile disappear.
 Because, even though you hate to admit it, it's a mask, more than some of the time.

 Germany: Emotions are difficult to express in just the right way.
 If you want to express yourself or say how you feel, it's incredibly hard to do so.
 However, that doesn't mean the feelings don't exist.
 They're there; they just need a lot of coaxing to come out.
 And usually, that coaxing comes from your closest friends and most trusted people.

 Japan: If you've spent so much time alone and isolated, it's hard to get back together and associated with society.
 People can come off as being intimidating or overly-affectionate or whatever, but in the end, they all mean well - it just takes time for you to realize this.
 But maybe, just maybe, it's crossed your mind that they might be the normal ones, and you might be the different one.